King's Men (playing company)

-The King's Men is the acting company to which William Shakespeare (1564–1616) belonged for most of his career.
+The King's Men was an acting company in England active in the 17th century.
 Formerly known as the Lord Chamberlain's Men during the reign of Queen Elizabeth I, they became the King's Men in 1603 when King James I ascended the throne and became the company's patron.
+It was the company to which William Shakespeare (1564–1616) belonged for most of his career.

 The royal patent of 19 May 1603 which authorised the King's Men company named the following players, in this order: Lawrence Fletcher, William Shakespeare, Richard Burbage, Augustine Phillips, John Heminges, Henry Condell, William Sly, Robert Armin, Richard Cowley, "and the rest of their associates...."
 The nine cited by name became Grooms of the Chamber.
 On 15 March 1604, each of the nine men named in the patent was supplied with four and a half yards of red cloth for the coronation procession.

 Chronologically typed

 To 1610

 In their first winter season, between December 1603 and February 1604 the company performed eight times at Court and eleven times in their second, from November 1604 through February 1605, including seven plays by Shakespeare and two by Ben Jonson.
 This represented a workload twice as great as was typical under Elizabeth.
 The King's Men needed more men, and in 1604 the number of sharers was increased from eight or nine, ten, eleven and twelve.
 The new sharers included John Lowin, Alexander Cooke, and Nicholas Tooley.

 May 1605 brought the death of Augustine Phillips.
 In his will, Phillips left legacies to Shakespeare, Burbage, and eight other members of the company, plus two apprentices, and £5 to the hired men "of the company which I am of".
 (Phillips also leaves a bequest to Christopher Beeston, as a former "servant".
 Beeston was almost certainly another former apprentice.)

 The company gave ten court performances in the winter of 1605–06 and, unusually, three Court performances in the summer of 1606, during a state visit by the King of Denmark.
 Each Court performance earned them £10.
 They also toured that summer, and were in Oxford at the end of July, among other stops.
 Nine performances at Court marked the winter of 1606-07, including a performance of 26 December of King Lear; the following winter, 1607–08, saw thirteen Court appearances.

 From July to December 1608 the theatres were closed due to plague.
 The King's Men toured the countryside; they were in Coventry in late October.
 The Blackfriars Theatre, owned by the Burbage family, was organised into a partnership in August that year, with five of the seven shares going to members of the King's Men – Shakespeare, Burbage, Heminges, Condell, and Sly.
 Sly, however, died soon after, and his share was split among the other six.
 (The two non-actors involved in the arrangement were Cuthbert Burbage, Richard's brother, and Thomas Evans, agent for theatre manager Henry Evans.)